philip-davis/cs519-final/README.md

 3. Run the `install.sh` script to build all packages

 Steps to Run:
 1. Update the FABRIC_IFACE environment variable.
 It's difficult to give guidance on what the right value to use here for a given system, but generally trying different likely-looking interfaces found by `ifconfig` should work.
-If this is being run on a single machine rather than a cluster, then running the following from the repo base directory might give some hints.
-Picking the wrong value should crash the program in subsequent steps.
+If this is being run on a single machine rather than a cluster, then running the following from the repo base directory might give some hints:

 `install/libfabric/bin/fi_info -p sockets -t FI_EP_MSG | grep domain`

+Picking the wrong value should crash the program in subsequent steps; some trial and error might be necessary, unfortunately.

 2.